Eunki as a Researcher

 Eunki Joung.
 I am a prospective PhD student in HCI, Care, and Ethnography.

-Or, a selected list of my writings.
+Please see my CV and a selected list of writings.

 As a researcher, I am interested in the following broad questions:

-• Whose voices are invisible?
+- Whose voices are invisible?

-• How can we bring those invisible voices to public spheres1?
+- How can we bring those invisible voices to public spheres1?

-• What should those public spheres look like?
+- What should those public spheres look like?

 good bye …